awsdocs/amazon-chime-user-guide/doc_source/chime-organizer-call-controls.md

 ## Event Mode Actions<a name="event-actions"></a>

 The meeting host, delegate, or moderators who are signed in to the Amazon Chime app can turn on **Event Mode** after the meeting has started\.
-This sets the following controls:
+Turning on **Event Mode** causes the following to happen:
++ The meeting host, delegate, or moderators who are signed in to the Amazon Chime app are automatically granted presenter permissions\.
-+ Attendees are muted\.
-Anyone who joins is muted immediately\.
++ Attendees who are already in the meeting are muted\.
++ Attendees who join the meeting during **Event Mode** are muted, unless they are joining from an in\-room video conference system\.
+These attendees can mute themselves by using their video conference device, or another attendee can mute them in the Amazon Chime app\.
-+ Attendees who are not presenters cannot mute other attendees, share their screen, or turn on their webcam\.
++ Only the attendees that are presenters can mute other presenters, share their screen, or turn on their webcam\.
-+ Roster notifications are disabled for attendees who join, leave, or change status\.
++ Notifications are not displayed for the following roster event changes:
+  + Attendees joining the meeting
+  + Attendees leaving the meeting
+  + Attendees dropping from the meeting
-+ Attendees who try to perform a restricted task receive a message that the action has been disabled by the host\.
++ Attendees who try to perform a restricted task receive a message that the action has been turned off by the host\.
++ If attendees join from an in\-room conference system after **Event Mode** is turned on, the video from their room is blocked and they are unable to share content\.
+Other attendees can view videos only from presenters or from in\-room conference systems that join before **Event Mode** is turned on\.
+Presenters can allow new rooms to join with video by turning off **Event Mode** before the new room joins\.
+However, any other rooms that joined while **Event Mode** was on must leave the meeting and join again to share their video and content\.
+**Note**
+If attendees join from an in\-room conference system before **Event Mode** is turned on, the video from their room is not blocked and they are able to share content\.

-The meeting host, delegate, or moderators who are signed in to the Amazon Chime app are automatically granted presenter permissions\.
-They can promote an attendee to a presenter by following these steps:
+The meeting host, delegate, or moderators who are signed in to the Amazon Chime app can promote an attendee to a presenter by following these steps:

 **To promote an attendee to presenter**